hiennd/eCommerce-demo/readme.md

 # eCommerce-Demo

-A concert of an eCommerce system based on Microservices Architecuture with API Gateway
+A concept of an eCommerce system based on Microservices Architecuture with API Gateway

 ## Architecture
 ### Microservices Architecture Desgin